2022 Young Investigator Draft

 The Young Investigator Draft is the result of Uplifting Athletes’ ongoing commitment to cultivate resources that accelerate scientific advancements for rare disease treatments and potential cures while facilitating the next generation of rare disease researchers.

-Young Investigator Draft grants fund research that is collaborative and translational in order to positively impact treatments and potential cures for the entire Rare Disease Community.
+Young Investigator Draft grants fund collaborative basic bench research in order to positively impact treatments and potential cures for the entire Rare Disease Community.

-Uplifting Athletes has provided more than $300,000 in funding to rare disease researchers through its first three Young Investigator Drafts.
+Uplifting Athletes has provided more than $440,000 in funding to 25 rare disease researchers through its first four Young Investigator Drafts.

 Underrepresented Researchers in Medicine Initiative